What Is the Spiritual Root of Overeating? How to Heal Your Relationship with Food by Looking Within

 “I’ve learned that for every condition in our lives, there’s a need for it.
 Otherwise, we wouldn’t have it.
 The symptom is only an outer effect.
 We must go within to dissolve the mental cause.” -Louise Hay

 In a separate article, I wrote about the spiritual roots of weight gain, which is a deep-seated need for protection.
-I think this overlaps strongly with the spiritual roots of overeating.
+I think this overlaps strongly with the spiritual meaning of overeating.

 Along with a need for protection, I also believe that overeating is influenced by emotional avoidance, kind of like the ostrich-with-its-head-in-the-sand analogy.
 This is why trapped emotions lead to weight gain.
 When we don’t express or feel our emotions, they fester and push us towards compulsion.

-When we put all of these ideas together, the spiritual root of overeating just might be a need for protection from trapped, uncomfortable emotions.
-At a spiritual level, we need to be willing to see our emotions — all of them, not just the ones that feel good.
-And it really is a spiritual journey, because your emotions — especially the uncomfortable ones — are trying to tell you something.
+When we put all of these ideas together, the spiritual meaning of overeating just might be a need for protection from trapped, uncomfortable emotions.
+At a spiritual level, we need to be willing to see our emotions—all of them, not just the ones that feel good.
+And it really is a spiritual journey, because your emotions—especially the uncomfortable ones—are trying to tell you something.

 Opening Your Eyes to All Emotion